 Imagine you're baking a cake for a special occasion.
 The recipe calls for precise measurements, and you find yourself staring at a bag of flour labeled in ounces while your scale displays weight in pounds.
-Or perhaps you're shipping a package and need to convert its weight from ounces to pounds to calculate the shipping costs.
+And or perhaps you're shipping a package and need to convert its weight from ounces to pounds to calculate the shipping costs.
 These everyday scenarios highlight the importance of understanding how to convert between different units of weight.
 One common conversion question is: 64 ounces equals how many pounds?

 Main Subheading